DecaTec/Nextcloud-Backup-Restore/README.md

 - After cloning or downloading the scripts, these need to be set up by running the script `setup.sh` (see below).
 - If you do not want to use the automated setup, you can also use the file `NextcloudBackupRestore.conf.sample` as a starting point.
 Just make sure to rename the file when you are done (`cp NextcloudBackupRestore.conf.sample NextcloudBackupRestore.conf`)
+- The configuration file `NextcloudBackupRestore.conf` has to be located in the same directory as the scripts for backup/restore.
 - The scripts assume that Nextcloud's data directory is *not* a subdirectory of the Nextcloud installation (file directory).
 The general recommendation is that the data directory should not be located somewhere in the web folder of your webserver (usually */var/www/*), but in a different folder (e.g. */var/nextcloud_data*).
 For more information, see [here](https://docs.nextcloud.com/server/latest/admin_manual/installation/installation_wizard.html#data-directory-location-label).
 - However, if your data directory *is* located under the Nextcloud file directory, you'll have to change the script configuration (file `NextcloudBackupRestore.conf` after running `setup.sh`) so that the data directory is not part of the backup/restore (otherwise, it would be copied twice).
 - The scripts only backup the Nextcloud data directory and can backup a local external storage mounted into Nextcloud.
 If you have any other external storage mounted in Nextcloud (e.g. FTP), these files have to be handled separately.